 - Open up direct access through the firewall. - Create a Network Address Translation (NAT) on the firewall and configure NA to use the NAT to access the device.
 Keep in mind that NAT addresses do not appear on the device configuration for the device using the NAT. - Configure NA to use an existing bastion host on the far side of the firewall to proxy management requests.
 Since bastion hosts are already allowed access through the firewall, the bastion host configuration enables management of a device through a proxy connectivity of the bastion host. - Using a Gateway Mesh.
-(For information, see the NA Satellite Guide.)
+(Refer to the HP Network Automation 9.0 Satellite User's Guide for information.)